lockedata/rcms/reviews/rcms_review(am).md

 ### Notes / synopsis
 This is a serious blocker.

-- TODO: @amy please see if you can register for an event on odoo under a dummy email address
+- TODO: [@amymcdougall](https://github.com/Amymcdougall)  see if you can register for an event on odoo under a dummy email address
-- TODO: @amy please see if you can register for an event on oconf
+- TODO:  [@amymcdougall](https://github.com/Amymcdougall)  see if you can register for an event on oconf

 ## Build agenda
 Issues 40,39,38